top of page

 SLOG holds practical and interesting events for our members throughout the year including grafting and budding workshops (where you can create your own trees, all materials provided), pruning workshops for both standard and espallier trees, orchard visits, seasonal meetings with guest speakers and members apple pressing days where you can bring your own apples to be pressed (with some volume limits).
 We also have a stand that tours some of the local fairs and events.
 You always learn something at a SLOG event!

 Directions: From M6 junction 36 go 4 miles on A591 towards Kendal, then A590 Barrow, then shortly on right follow brown signs for Sizergh Castle, then Low Sizergh Barn.
 From Kendal go 3½ miles south on the A591 then just before the A590 interchange turn left into the car park at Low Sizergh Barn Farm Shop and Tearooms.
-Park at the far end of the car park and walk over the fields.
-Google Map details here
+Park at the far end of the car park and follow the track to the polytunnels & yurts.
+Rootstocks £2.50 each.

 Apple Pressing Dates: